chmduquesne/wg-ip/README.md

         apply:
             actually run the commands displayed by 'dryrun' When several commands are specified, only the last one is executed.
-Executing '$1' without argument is the same as running '$1 dryrun'
+Executing 'wg-ip' without argument is the same as running 'wg-ip dryrun'
     Example:
         wg-ip dev wg0 apply